Guillain-Barre Syndrome and H1N1: What You Need to Know

 Guillain-Barré Syndrome (GBS) is a disorder where a patient’s immune system goes haywire and attacks the peripheral nervous system.
 The symptoms of Guillain-Barre Syndrome can begin anywhere from one day to several weeks after a vaccination but usually peak around one to two weeks after the shot is given.
 The chronic version of GBS is known as Chronic Inflammatory Demyelinating Polyneuropathy or CIDP.
 Researchers continue to monitor any correlation between the vaccine and the development of Guillain-Barre Syndrome.

 Guillain-Barre Syndrome related vaccine cases are some of the most common that our Firm sees.
-To review some of the more recent decisions through the United States Court of Federal Claims awarding compensation to our clients, please click here.
+Review some of the more recent decisions through the United States Court of Federal Claims awarding compensation to our clients.

 Read more information on: how to file a vaccine injury claim.